marcomer/byu-cs324-material/git-setup/FixRemoteConnections.md

     ```bash
     git merge upstream/master
     ```
+    **IMPORTANT**: after running this merge command, it may fail with the message `fatal: refusing to merge unrelated histories`.
+If this is the case, you will need to rerun the merge command above with the flag `--allow-unrelated-histories` like so:
+    ```bash
+    git merge --allow-unrelated-histories upstream/master
+    ```
+    You will likely need resolve a merge conflict after doing this.
+See the note below for info on that.
+After resolving the merge conflict, merging again with the normal merge command should state that you are already up-to-date.

-    NOTE: after running this merge command, git may tell you that you have a **merge conflict** that you need to resolve.
+    **IMPORTANT**: after running this merge command, git may tell you that you have a **merge conflict** that you need to resolve.
 GitHub has good tutorial [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line) on how to resolve merge conflicts.
+Resolving the merge conflict using the VSCode merge editor is also much more convenient than resolving it in the terminal.
+Some advice for resolving merge conflicts:
-One word of advice for resolving merge conflicts: you will likely want to accept the *incoming* changes (i.e. the changes that were fetched from the upstream).
+    - You will likely want to accept the *incoming* changes (i.e. the changes that were fetched from the upstream) if those changes don't erase your work.
+    - You will likely want to accept the *current* changes (i.e. your personal changes) if the incoming changes would erase your work.
+    - Don't forget to commit the merge once it has been resolved!

  4. Merge back in any uncommitted changes that were stashed: